bobbingwide/fizzie/README.md

 ## Change Log
+# 1.2.0
+* Fixed: Remove margin-block-start for .bw_blog #80
+* Changed: Remove logic moved to gcptedit. #75
+* Changed: No longer need to register_nav_menu() #84
+* Changed: Update Copyright years #84
+* Changed: Further restrict footer styling #84
+* Changed: Display post content full width for single oik-themes #83
+* Fixed: Fix Fatal error due to invalid attributes #82
+* Added: Add pattern for an About us page #78
+* Added: Add .json files for patterns to be used as page templates #78
+* Tested: With WordPress 6.2-beta5 and WordPress Multi Site
+* Tested: With Gutenberg 15.3.1

 # 1.1.0
 * Changed: set background for foster-child table rows
 * Fixed: Remove theme attribute from template-part blocks #79